UK/EU undergraduates and UK/EU PGDE

 In summary: since you will not come under the usual support arrangements for UK/EU Undergraduates you must complete the online Financial Declaration, then you will be asked to complete and submit the Fee Status Assessment form (see above 'Financial Declaration').
 Once you have received a decision from us, you can then arrange to pay your fee directly to the University (see below: Paying Your Tuition Fee).

-In 2017/18: If you are coming to the University to study the Dip/Dental Hygiene, your fees will be paid via the NHS contract arrangements and you will not need a tuition fee loan.
+If you are coming to the University to study the Dip/Dental Hygiene in April 2018, your fees will be paid via the NHS contract arrangements and you will not need a tuition fee loan.
 However, if you have applied for a maintenance loan and/or grant, it is important that you bring a copy of your 'University or College Payment Advice' document with you when you register.
 The University needs to record your Student Support Number (SSN) and confirm your attendance to the Student Loans Company to initiate the first of your maintenance loan/grant payments into your bank account.

 Please note that if you are being funded by a student loan, bursary, or sponsored, it is your responsibility to ensure your tuition fees are paid.
 If the University does not receive payment you will become liable for the tuition fee.